OH GOSH. The new Saint Seiya Netflix remake is seriously …

 I’m serious.
 And nope, I’m not trying to stir controversy.
 I don’t mind Shun being a girl because I’ve always thought of him as female.
 In fact, when reading the Manga in the 80s, I refused to believe Shun was male.
 Till I heard “his” voice in the Anime.

 Of course, you can say I’m missing the point here.
 What Shun originally represented and the underlying message about toxic masculinity, and all that.

 But come on, the message is still there, isn’t it?
-“She” did still thrash abrasive Jabu, effortlessly.
+“She” did still effortlessly thrash abrasive Jabu.

-As for the original Shun being an emblem of gender equality, etc, well, did that really happen, or was it purely a fan thing?
+As for the original Shun being an emblem of gender equality, etc, well, did that truly happen or was it purely a fan thing?
 Forgive me for saying this, I’ve supported gender equality my whole life but never once did I looked at Andromeda Shun that way.

 I’ll add that my worldview about gender equality was never influenced by Shun too.
 Favourite Manga series in the past it might have been for me, end of the day, it’s but a fantasy story.